 October 2, 2023

-Purchasing a home involves finding the perfect place to call your own and securing the right mortgage.
-The first and most fundamental factor to consider when choosing a mortgage is the size of the loan you need.
-The loan amount directly affects your monthly mortgage payments, interest rates, and even the type of mortgage you qualify for.
+The most fundamental factor of choosing a mortgage is determining what size loan you need.
+This directly affects your monthly mortgage payments, interest rates, and even the type of mortgage you qualify for.

 A larger loan typically results in higher monthly payments, while a smaller loan may be more manageable.
 Assess your financial situation, including your income, savings, and credit score, to determine the loan size that fits comfortably within your budget.

-Interest rates play a pivotal role in determining the overall cost of your mortgage.
-When you borrow money to purchase a home, the lender charges you interest, which is a percentage of the loan amount.
-The interest rate can be fixed or variable.
-A fixed interest rate remains the same throughout the life of the loan, providing predictability and stability for your monthly payments.
+Interest rates are a big factor in the overall cost of your mortgage.
+When you borrow money to purchase a home, the lender charges you a percentage of the loan amount (interest), in the form of fixed- or variable-interest rates.

 5. What Are Closing Costs?